As Christmas approaches and people get ready for the festive period, let’s look at how bees contribute to our most cherished traditions.

 Roast Carrots, Parsnips and Brussel Sprouts

-Root crops don’t directly require pollination to produce the edible vegetables, but each plant starts as a seed produced by specialised growers every year and their host plants require efficient pollination in order to create plenty of seeds.
-The flowers of these plants are typically tiny and are usually visited by hover-flies, small beetles and solitary bees such as the carrot mining bee, which is solely reliant on carrot for pollen to feed its offspring.
-Brussel sprouts and all other members of the Brassica family, such as cabbage, kale, similarly depend on bees for seed production each year.
+Root crops don’t directly require pollination to produce edible vegetables, but each plant starts as a seed produced by specialised growers every year and their host plants require efficient pollination in order to create plenty of seeds.
+The flowers of these plants are typically tiny and are usually visited by hoverflies, small beetles and solitary bees such as the carrot mining bee, which is solely reliant on carrots for pollen to feed its offspring.
+Brussel sprouts and all other members of the Brassica family, such as cabbage and kale, similarly depend on bees for seed production each year.

 Nuts were vitally important to our ancestors as an excellent source of fat and protein that could be collected and then easily stored for consumption in the winter.
 Archaeologists have identified many Neolithic sites by the huge piles of roasted hazelnut shells left at their camps, which were clearly important to them and echoes of that tradition remain today in the purchase and consumption of various nuts at Christmas.
 Over 90% of the world’s Almonds now originate from California in vast mono-culture orchards across 810,000 acres in the Central Valley.
 Each year 81 Billion honey bees from 1.6 million hives pollinate over 2.5 trillion Almond blossoms in what is the largest insect migration on the Planet.
 Beekeepers use over 6,000 trucks to migrate the bees in colonies from all across the United States.
 It’s clear that this is completely unsustainable both in the vast volumes of water required to grow these trees from rapidly reducing groundwater aquifers and the total reliance on transported honeybees to pollinate them.